Random linear multihop relaying in a general field of interferers using spatial Aloha: Preliminaries: calculus of routing delays in deterministic networks

 \subsubsection{Coverage probability}

-Let us consider a transmitter located at $x\in \ir^2$ communicating to a receiver located at $y\in \ir^2$ in the presence of a field $\Psi=\{y_i\in\ir^2\}$ of interferers, with all nodes subject to Aloha MAC with map~$p$.
+Let us consider a transmitter located at $x\in \ir^2$ communicating to a receiver located at $y\in \ir^2$ in the presence of a field $\Psi=\{y_i\in\ir^2\}$ of interferers, with all nodes subject to Aloha MAC.
+For the sake of generality we assume that $x$ and $y$ use Aloha with MAP~$p$, while the nodes in $\Psi$ use a (possibly different) MAP $p'$.
 We assume that $x,y,\not\in\Psi$.
 We denote by $\Pi(x,y,\Psi)$ the {\em probability of successful transmission from $x$ to $y$ in one time slot}.
 This probability accounts for the likelihood of $x$ being authorized by Aloha to transmit, $y$ not to being authorized to transmit and, given such circumstances, the probability of achieving the SINR larger than $T$ at the receiver.